Michelle de Swarte: Career

+Modelling

-De Swarte was scouted by a modeling agency at the age of 19, while working at SegaWorld London.
+De Swarte was scouted by a modelling agency at the age of 19, while working at SegaWorld London.
 She subsequently relocated to New York to continue her modelling career, before returning to Britain and moving into comedy.

 De Swarte's beauty product campaigns include Make-up Art Cosmetics, Sephora and Neutrogena.
-She has also been photographed for Burberry, Tommy Hilfiger, Cartier, Betsey Johnson, Michael Kors, Baby Phat, H&M, Gap and Levis, by photographers such as Mario Testino, Peter Lindbergh, Patrick Demarchelier and Steven Meisel, and featured in fashion spreads for Harper's Bazaar, Italian Vanity Fair and V. She modeled for Copperwheat Blundell (Ready-to-Wear Fall/Winter 2000 fashion show), Luella, Missoni (Ready-to-Wear Spring/Summer 2002 fashion shows), and during the Ready-to-Wear Fall/Winter 2002 fashion week she modeled for Dolce & Gabbana, Gucci, John Galliano and Versus Versace.
-But her career as a runway model stopped abruptly after she fell down repeatedly and removed her shoes while walking for the Gucci Fall/Winter 2002 Ready-to-Wear fashion show, where the catwalk was covered in faux sheepskin.
+She has also been photographed for Burberry, Tommy Hilfiger, Cartier, Betsey Johnson, Michael Kors, Baby Phat, H&M, Gap and Levis, by photographers such as Mario Testino, Peter Lindbergh, Patrick Demarchelier and Steven Meisel, and featured in fashion spreads for Harper's Bazaar, Italian Vanity Fair and V. She modelled for Copperwheat Blundell (Ready-to-Wear Fall/Winter 2000 fashion show), Luella, Missoni (Ready-to-Wear Spring/Summer 2002 fashion shows), and during the Ready-to-Wear Fall/Winter 2002 fashion week she modelled for Dolce & Gabbana, Gucci, John Galliano and Versus Versace.
+Her runway career abruptly ended after she fell down repeatedly and removed her shoes while walking for the Gucci Fall/Winter 2002 Ready-to-Wear fashion show where the catwalk was covered in faux sheepskin.

+Television

-Turning to television, her TV credits include presenting celebrity gossip show Dirty Digest for E4, The Fashion Show, a 10-episode mini-series with George Lamb and Abbey Clancy which aired on ITV2 from September to November 2008, hosting the live broadcast of Arthur's Day celebrations, and being a talking head on BBC's The Noughties..
+De Swarte's TV credits include presenting celebrity gossip show Dirty Digest for E4, The Fashion Show, a 10-episode mini-series with George Lamb and Abbey Clancy which aired on ITV2 from September to November 2008, hosting the live broadcast of Arthur's Day celebrations, and being a talking head on BBC's The Noughties..
 Was That It? in 2009.
 She also appeared on a number of panel shows for Channel 4, BBC, ITV and Comedy Central.

 In 2015, she began reporting for Vice America doing a range of documentaries covering issues from FGM to female magicians, as well as the Emmy-nominated series Woman, produced by Gloria Steinem for Viceland USA.

 She has also starred in the 2020 British comedy-drama series, The Duchess, and the 2022 British horror comedy limited series, The Baby.

-On Live at the Apollo, she tells about her Jeffrey Epstein-Jean-Luc Brunel encounter.

 2024 saw the release of de Swarte's self-written sitcom, Spent, on BBC Two, which was loosely based on her own experiences in the modelling industry.

+Stand-up

+On Live at the Apollo, De Swarte narrates her Jeffrey Epstein-Jean-Luc Brunel encounter.

 Personal life

 De Swarte is bisexual.
-She lives between London and Greenpoint, Brooklyn.

-De Swarte married American professional skateboarder Jason Dill in 2009; he filed for divorce in 2020.
+She married American professional skateboarder Jason Dill in 2009; he filed for divorce in 2020.
+In April 2025, she was announced as an ambassador for The Big Issue.